 As a CIO, VP of Technology, or CTO, you’ve probably inherited a software platform that serves as the backbone for nearly all business processes at your place.
 And you know it’s legacy by definition because you did not architect it — your predecessors did.

-But what if you are a CEO or a Product Executive trying to figure out if your operations relys on a legacy system?
-Well, the first sign is you and your employees become grampy about using the software.
+But what if you are a CEO or a Product Executive trying to figure out if your operations rely on an old infrastructure?
+Well, the first sign is you and your employees become grumpy about using the software.
 But let’s look at some other symptoms that indicate it’s time to modernize legacy systems.

 Legacy System Symptoms